 University of Houston Graduate College of Social Work COMPASS Coordinating Center

-Maria is currently Research Staff at the University of Houston Graduate College Of Social Work.
-Maria obtained her Bachelor’s in Social Work at the University Of Houston Clear Lake and completed her Master’s in Social work at the University of Houston Graduate College of Social Work.
-Maria has over 12 years’ experience in nursing and 5 years’ experience in medical social work.
-Her areas of interests are health disparities, medical social work, health promotion and prevention efforts, mental health, substance use disorders, behavioral health, sexual health, HIV/AIDS and enhancing interdisciplinary collaboration.
-She has 10 years’ programmatic and coordinating experience with federal grants in the topics of mental health, substance use, sexual health and HIV/AIDS.
+Maria is currently staff at the University of Houston Graduate College of Social Work.
+Maria obtained her Bachelor’s in Social Work at the University of Houston Clear Lake and completed her Master’s in Social Work at the University of Houston Graduate College of Social Work.
+Maria has over 12 years’ experience in nursing and five years’ experience in medical social work.
+She has 11 years’ administrative and programmatic experience with federal and private grants.
+She provides technical assistance and capacity building to organizations and communities across the deep South in the content area of health promotion and prevention efforts, mental health, substance use (with a focus on harm reduction), behavioral health, and sexual health, all in the intersection of HIV/AIDS.
 Maria is currently pursuing an Executive Doctorate in Professional Leadership with an Emphasis in Health Science Education degree at the University of Houston College of Education.
-The COMPASS Initiative will allow Maria to provide administrative and programmatic support as Program Manager for the SUSTAIN Wellbeing COMPASS Coordinating Center in work she is passionate about and is grateful to provide her expertise to create meaningful opportunities with communities in the South.
+The COMPASS Initiative allows Maria to continue the work she is passionate about, providing programmatic support as Program Manager and ACTION Latinx Liaison for the center and creating meaningful and sustainable opportunities for communities in the South.

-Katie McCormick obtained a Bachelor of Social Work from Baylor University and a Masters from the University of Houston Graduate College of Social Work.
+Katie McCormick obtained a Bachelors of Social Work from Baylor University and a Masters from the University of Houston Graduate College of Social Work.
 Over the course of the past several years, she has engaged in various projects, primarily engaging in community engagement and community-based research.
 Katie also has experience collaboratively developing, implementing and evaluating community-driven Southern specific organizational interventions.
-Applying a multi-level, intersectional, community-centered framework, Katie works with organizations to integrate harm reduction and trauma-informed care approaches through capacity-building assistance in an effort to sustainably strengthen organizations and communities.
+Applying a multi-level, intersectional, community-centered framework, Katie works with organizations to integrate harm reduction and trauma-informed care approaches through capacity building assistance in an effort to sustainably strengthen organizations and communities.
+Katie

 Warren Alexander Dates is a native of Gadsden, Alabama.
 He holds a Bachelor of Arts degree in Mass Communication from Miles College, a United Negro College Fund member institution.
 He obtained his license to preach in 2004.
 In 2010 following his November 2009 HIV/AIDS diagnosis, Minister Dates founded The 6:52 Project Foundation, Inc. (6:52 Project).
 The 6:52 Project began leading the way of exploring the complexity of the HIV/AIDS epidemic as it partners with local, state and national individuals, organizations and corporations on January 16, 2010.
 Its resources target individuals and organizations whose audience includes those affected and/or infected between the ages of 15-35 years.
 Warren’s corporate work experience includes being employed at The National Black College Alumni Hall of Fame Foundation (NBCAHOF) in Atlanta, Georgia where he served as Vice-President of Programs & Fund Development.
 Prior to the Hall of Fame, Warren worked for the Johnnetta B. Cole Global Diversity & Inclusion Institute in North Carolina.
 As Program Manager, Warren was responsible for corporate relationships and was project manager for the annual Chief Diversity Officers Forum.
 Warren is currently a member of the Alabama Department of Public Health’s HIV Prevention & Care Group (HPCG); He was recently promoted to HIV Special Projects Coordinator for AL Dept. of Public Health, HIV/AIDS Division; He is the Founding Chairman of the Board of Directors for NEAL (Northeast Alabama) Together (an LGBTQ Community Support Group).
 On September 24, 2016, Dates married his love, Kevin, and is now Warren Alexander O’Meara-Dates.